History of purgatory

-The proponents of purgatory says it has roots that date back into antiquity.
+The proponents of purgatory say it has roots that date back into antiquity.
 A sort of proto-purgatory called the "celestial Hades" appears in the writings of secular philosophers, including Plato, and Heraclides Ponticus, and many other Classical writers.
 This concept is distinguished from the Hades of the underworld described in the works of Homer and Hesiod.
 In contrast, the celestial Hades was understood as an intermediary place where souls spent an undetermined time after death before either moving on to a higher level of existence or being reincarnated back on Earth.
 Its exact location varied from author to author: Heraclides Ponticus thought it was in the Milky Way; the Academicians, the Stoics, Cicero, Virgil, Plutarch, and Hermetical writings situated it between the Moon and the Earth or around the Moon; while Numenius and the Latin Neoplatonists thought it was located between the sphere of the fixed stars and the Earth.

 Perhaps under the influence of Hellenistic thought, the intermediate state entered Jewish religious thought in the last centuries B.C.E.
 In Maccabees is found prayer for the dead, with a view to their afterlife purification, a practice accepted by some Christians.
 This same practice appears in other traditions, such as medieval Chinese Buddhist practices of making offerings on behalf of the dead, who are said to suffer numerous trials.
 Among other reasons, the Catholic Church's teaching of purgatory is based on the Judaic practice.